-\boxtimes Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange nge Act of 1934 For the quarterly period ende d March 31, 2017 or Transition Report Pursuant to Section 13 or 15(d) of the Securities Excha nge Act of 1934 Commission File Numbe r 001-37437 XBIOTECH HINC.
-(Exact name of registrant as sp ecified in charter) British Columbia, Canada (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 8201 E. Riverside Drive, Blo Austin, TX 787 (Address of principal executive 44 Telephone Number (512 (Registrant's telephone number, i during ate by check mark whether the registrant (1) has filed all reports required to be filed the preceding 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
-No \square be sub ate by check mark whether the registrant has submitted electronically and posted omitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this charant was required to submit and post such files).
-Yes \boxtimes No \square 1 indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+Quarterly Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 or

+For the quarterly period ended March 31, 2018

+Transition Report Pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+Commission File Number 001-37437

+XBIOTECH INC.

+(Exact name of registrant as specified in charter)

+British Columbia, Canada

+(State or other jurisdiction of incorporation or organization)

+(IRS Employer Identification No.)

+8201 E. Riverside Drive, Bldg.
+4, Suite 100 Austin, TX 78744 (Address of principal executive offices)(Zip Code)

+Telephone Number (512) 386-2900 (Registrant's telephone number, including Area Code)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes  No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
 See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Non-accelerated filer \square (Do not check if a smaller reporting comp pany) Accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether er the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of May 10, 2017, there wer e 35,290,664 shares of the Registrant's commo on stock issued and outstanding. • 2
+Large accelerated filer Accelerated filer $\times$ Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company $\times$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+As of May 8, 2018, there were 35,519,772 shares of the Registrant's common stock issued and outstanding.

-XBIOTECH INC THREE MONTHS ENDED MARCH 31, 2017 INDEX
+XBIOTECH INC. THREE MONTHS ENDED MARCH 31, 2018 INDEX